-Vegetable gardeners have a lot of enemies when it comes to raising beautiful and tasty vegetables: not enough sunlight, drought, birds and other wildlife.
-But the worst foe for home gardeners may be vegetable garden pests.
-These insects feed on healthy vegetable plants, and may even move on to another type of plant once they go through a metamorphosis, or change.
+Vegetable gardeners have a lot of enemies when it comes to raising beautiful and tasty vegetables: not enough sunlight, drought, birds, and other wildlife.
+The worst foe for home gardeners though may be vegetable garden pests.
+These insects feed on healthy vegetable plants and may even move on to another type of plant once they go through a metamorphosis, or change.

 Treating vegetable pests involves a number of steps, but the simplest way to deal with the problem is to prevent them from overtaking your garden in the first place.